strontian/longleaf-relay/README.md

 ## Running the server

-Once the source is built, to start the server:
+Once the source is built, to start the server(this must be run from the project directory, see configuration below):

 ```console
 java -jar target/longleaf-relay-1.0-SNAPSHOT-jar-with-dependencies.jar